GauthierGidel/SP-FW/Sparse structured SVM/README.md

 You can find an example implementation in the `demo/chain` folder.
 For an overview of the exact usage and the supported options, please check the Matlab documentation of the solvers.

-##Octave Support

-The code also works with [Octave](http://www.octave.org), this was tested with Octave 3.6.4.
-In order to get the progress update working, we recommend running `more off` before calling our structured SVM solvers.